APPFL/APPFL/README.md

 - **simulate** various PPFL algorithms on high-performance computing (HPC) architecture with MPI,
 - implement **user-defined PPFL algorithms** in a plug-and-play manner.

-Such algorithmic components include federated learning (FL) algorithm, privacy technique, communication protocol, FL model to train, and data.
+The algorithmic components of the framework include federated learning (FL) algorithm, privacy technique, communication protocol, FL model to train, and data.

 - [Documentation](http://appfl.rtfd.io/): please check out the documentation for tutorials, users guide, and developers guide.

 ## Installation

-We highly recommend to create new Conda virtual environment and install the required packages for APPFL.
+We highly recommend to create a new Conda virtual environment and install the required packages for APPFL.

 ```shell
 conda create -n APPFL python=3.8